Mani-Tejeswar/Shirt--Segmentation-Out-Fit-Recommendation/README.md

 1. Shirt Segmentation :

 The first step involves detecting and isolating the shirt region from an input image.
-Using advanced image processing techniques or deep learning models  CNN, U-Net, the system accurately separates the shirt from the rest of the image (background, pants, accessories, etc.).
+Using advanced deep learning models  CNN, U-Net, the system accurately separates the shirt from the rest of the image (background, pants, accessories, etc.).
 This ensures that only the relevant portion — the shirt — is analyzed for color features.

 2. Dominant Color Extraction :